-Scholarship – A scholarship is financial support based on academic achievement or other specified meritorious criteria.
-The donor (or designator of institutional funds) sets the criteria for recipient selection (e.g., financial need, field of study).
-Scholarships may be awarded on a one-time or renewable basis.
-Renewable scholarships must have defined criteria for retention (usually defined in terms of GPA requirements, earned hours and/or service expectations) and specified limits as to maximum number of terms or credit hours to be covered.|
+|Scholarship||A scholarship is financial support based on academic achievement or other specified meritorious criteria and may be awarded on a one-time or renewable basis.
+The donor (or designator of institutional funds) may express criteria or preferences for recipient selection (e.g., field of study).
+Where applicable, students must meet the criteria for scholarship renewal (e.g., GPA requirements, service expectations).
+Scholarships may also specify limits as to maximum number of terms or credit hours to be covered.|

-Grant – A grant is financial support based on defined criteria that usually includes financial need.
-A grant recipient is selected based on these specified criteria set by federal or state governments or the institution.
-Grants are usually awarded for a specified academic term.
-They may be re-awarded for continuing academic terms after assessment as to whether the specified criteria are still in place.
+|Grant||A grant is financial support based on defined criteria that usually includes financial need.
+A grant recipient is selected based on federal, state, or institutional eligibility requirements.
+Grants are usually awarded for a specified academic term and may be re-awarded if the student continues to meet eligibility requirements.
+The Financial Aid Office is the university authority for determining financial need.|

-Prize – Recognition based on a competition or other selection criteria.
+|Prize||Recognition based on a competition or other selection criteria.
 While prizes are generally awarded as culminating events, they act as scholarships for policy purposes.|

-Limits and Eligibility for Institutional Awards
+Limits and Eligibility for Institutional Aid

 Book awards – Book awards may not exceed the book allowance established by the Financial Aid Office.